BestTimesToVisit.com Logo

 packing

 Layers are your best friend in Reykjavik, no matter the season!
 Think thermal base layers, a fleece or wool mid-layer, and a waterproof/windproof outer shell.
-Even in summer, a chilly wind can whip off the ocean, so don't underestimate a good hat and gloves.
+Even in summer, the wind can be fierce, and a sudden rain shower is always a possibility.
+Don't forget a warm hat and gloves – they make a huge difference when exploring.

 money